Start Here for AppSurface Evaluators

 First Success Path Tutorial

-Run the existing minimal web example and verify the first response before reading deeper docs.
+Run the minimal web proof from the repository or from a fresh package-consuming ASP.NET Core app before reading deeper docs.

 -